 No BGP announcements have ever been recorded from AS210401, and the company has no known corporate website, PeeringDB profile, or disclosed technical contacts.

-If Batlify Internet s.r.o. were to originate IP prefixes from AS210401, it would instantly become a live BGP participant.
+If Batlify Internet s.r.o. were to originate IP prefixes from AS210401, it would instantly become a live BGP entity.
 Networks that accept those routes could then rely on the company’s routing decisions.
 A misconfiguration, route leak, or intentional hijack could disrupt internet connectivity for affected destinations.

 The company’s legal incorporation in the Czech Republic provides a jurisdictional anchor for legal recourse, but the absence of operational transparency makes such an activation unpredictable and its risk profile difficult to gauge beforehand.